Jungyoonlim/jungyoonlim/README.md

 # Joanne
-I am an artist and engineer, working across all mediums.
+I am an artist, designer, and engineer, working across all mediums.

 In my previous life, I studied Applied Mathematics and Philosophy at Brown University.
 I am a classically trained artist.
 ## Find Me